Orokh/data_engineer_notes/machine learning.md

 Overfitting is when a model is so close to its training data that it cannot adapt to the data used for prediction.

 The tools to prevent overfitting: less variables, regularization, early ending on the training.

 - Adding more training data will increase the complexity of the training set and help with the variance problem.
 - Reducing the feature set will ameliorate the overfitting and help with the variance problem.
 - Increasing the regularization parameter will reduce overfitting and help with the variance problem.

 ### Methods

+#### Regularization

+Use L1 regularization when you need to assign greater importance to more influential features.
+It shrinks less important feature to 0.

+L2 regularization performs better when all input features influence the output & all with the weights are of equal size.

 #### Dropout methods